bsc-mem/Mess-benchmark/CPU/Actual-hardware/x86/AMD-Zen2/README.md

 ## System configuration and Prerequisites

 - SUSE Linux Enterprise Server 12 SP2.
-- Slurm batch processing support.
+- Slurm batch processing support (if you use supercomputers otherwise see Notes).
-- Intel VTune 2017.4.
-- Intel compiler 2023.
+- gcc 9.2.0
-- OneAPI 2023.
+- openmpi 4.1.2.
-- Python 3.12.1 with following packages: matplotlib, toml, Pyarrow, and seaborn.
+- Python 3.9.0 with following packages: matplotlib, toml, Pyarrow, and seaborn.